bup/bup/Documentation/bup-join.1.md

 # NAME

-bup join - concatenate files from a bup repository
+bup-join - concatenate files from a bup repository

 # SYNOPSIS